austinvernsonger/Robert-Morris-University---Project-Management/chapter-3.md

 For some projects, there is neither a request for proposal nor an actual proposal; rather, after the need is identified, the project moves right into the planning and performing phases of the project life cycle.
 Examples include a project that one or two individuals do by themselves, such as remodeling their basement into a family room, or a project carried out by a volunteer group, such as organizing a fundraising event.

-Based upon this chapter, students will become familiar with the
+Based upon this chapter, you will become familiar with:

 -   Building relationships with customers and partners